 Unibet’s attractive layout means that you can find where you want to go with the minimum of fuss and when you get there you more often than not will find some good odds or an interesting sports market to bet on.

 Unibet is consistently rated highly by its customers across a whole host of categories.
 Whether it is the impressive and reliable customer service team or the attractive betting odds, Unibet are well thought of by the people that really matter – the punters.

-Most new customers signing up for online betting companies will be heading straight for the sportsbook and to see what offers and odds they can take advantage of.
+Most new customers signing up for online betting UK offers will be heading straight for the sportsbook and to see what offers and odds they can take advantage of.
 Although there are usually plenty of sports to choose from – and Unibet is no different – the football markets are always the most popular.

 As with all their betting sections, Unibet manages to get across a lot of information in a way that doesn’t seem to be overpowering or overwhelming.
 The extent of their football markets is shown immediately by listing the various competitions, leagues and events but it does not seem crammed in or hard to read.
 You can easily find what you are looking for – while at the same time, maybe spotting a market that you weren’t aware of previously.

 The in play matches are easily identifiable so that immediately brings more available markets into play.
 They also have a couple of neat touches that shows that whoever is in charge of how the site looks and works really takes their time finding out what their customer wants.